lu0/fzf/README.md

 - Use `Ctrl-F` instead of `Ctrl-T`.
     - I associate this keybinding better with "find".
 - Find only directories when `cd ` was typed before triggering `fzf` with `Ctrl-F`.
-- Execute typed command on `enter`, instead of just appending the result.

 Quick install:
 ```sh